ualib/agda-algebras/appendix_b.rst

 Metaprogramming
 ---------------

 Lean_ is easy to extend via **metaprogramming**.
-Briefly, a **metaprogram** is a program whose purpose is to modify the behavior of other programs.  **Proof tactics** form an important class of metaprograms.
-These are automated procedures for constructing and manipulating proof terms.
-An awesome feature of Lean_ is that  *metaprograms can be written in the Lean_ language* itself, rather that in the lower level language (C/C++) that was used to create Lean.
+Briefly, a :term:`metaprogram` is a program whose purpose is to modify the behavior of other programs. :term:`Proof tactics <proof tactic>` form an important class of metaprograms.

+An nice feature of Lean_ is that *metaprograms can be written in the Lean language* itself, rather that in the lower level language (C/C++) that was used to create Lean.
 Thus the metaprogramming language is the same logical language that we use to express specifications, propositions, and proofs.

 --------------------------